 Log on to the DataWorks console.
 In the top navigation bar, select the desired region.
 In the left-side navigation pane, choose .
 On the page that appears, select the desired workspace from the drop-down list and click Go to DataService Studio.

-Type: Select a push channel.
-Valid values: DingTalk, Lark, WeCom, and Teams.
+Type: Select the channel type, such as DingTalk, Lark, WeCom, or Teams.

-Destination Name: Enter a name for the destination.
+Destination Name: Enter a custom name for the new destination.

-Webhook: Enter the webhook URL of the push channel that you selected.
+Webhook: Enter the webhook URL for the selected destination.

 Step 2: Create a data push task